Bhutan: Druk Path Trek

 Meals Included: Breakfast, Lunch, Dinner

-We start today but visiting Kyichu Lhakhang.
+Depart for Paro after breakfast (one-hour drive), visiting Kyichu Lhakhang en route.
 Built in the seventh century, it is said to be the oldest temple in Bhutan and therefore holds great spiritual significance to the country.
-Legend says it was built on the foot of ogre by a king in one night.
+Legend says it was built on the foot of an ogre by a king in one night.

 After this, we continue to explore the city and surrounding area.